-There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
-MS is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, causing nerve damage.
+Every week nearly 200 people are diagnosed with Multiple Sclerosis.
+MS is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, producing nerve damage.
 Symptoms of MS can include fatigue, weakness, visual issues, pain and numbness, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to increased temperatures.
 In fact, it’s reported that 60% to 80% of people living with MS show excessive sensitivity to increases in their core body temperature.

-Since even the smallest climb in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares strongly about this cause.
-While we enjoy being involved in our local areas and give back where we can, this disease and all the issues that come with it hold a special place in our hearts.
+Since even the smallest climb in core body temperature (from ¼ to ½ a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares strongly about this cause.
+While we love to be involved in our local areas and give back where we can, this disease and all the issues that come with it hold a special place in our hearts.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
-If you happen to be out, come by and say hi – we would love to see you!
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+If you happen to be out, come by and say hi – we would be excited to see you!
 If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your location.

-· Stay in an air-conditioned environment during times of extreme heat and humidity.
-If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the doctor has written a prescription for it.
+· Stay in an air-conditioned area during stretches of extreme heat and humidity.
+If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the physician has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.